 So long as more than 50% of the voting power for the election of directors is held by an individual, a group or another company, we will qualify as a "controlled company" within the meaning of the Nasdaq Stock Market rules.
-As of December 31, 2022, Epoch Partner Investments Limited controls approximately 52.71% of the combined voting power of our outstanding Ordinary Shares.
-As a result, we are a "controlled company" within the meaning of the Nasdaq Stock Market rules and are not subject to the requirements that would otherwise require us to have: (i) a majority of independent directors; (ii) a nominating committee comprised solely of independent directors; (iii) compensation of our executive officers determined by a majority of the independent directors or a compensation committee comprised solely of independent directors; and (iv) director nominees selected, or recommended for the board of directors selection, either by a majority of the independent directors or a nominating committee comprised solely of independent directors.
+As of December 31, 2023, Epoch Partner Investments Limited, or Epoch, controls approximately 52.6% of the combined voting power of our outstanding Ordinary Shares.
+As a result, we are a "controlled company" within the meaning of the Nasdaq Stock Market rules and are not subject to the requirements that would otherwise require us to have: (i) a majority of independent directors; (ii) a nominating committee comprised solely of independent directors; and (iv) director nominees selected, or recommended for the board of directors selection, either by a majority of the independent directors or a nominating committee comprised solely of independent directors.
 As of the date of this this annual report on Form 20-F, we do not intend to take advantage of the exemptions from the Nasdaq Stock Market corporate governance listing requirements available to a "controlled company".
 However, should we later choose to do so, you may not have the same protections afforded to stockholders of companies that are subject to all of these corporate governance requirements.